-For entry to Year R, the waiting list will remain open until 31 August 2024, at which point all names will be removed.
+For entry to Year R, the waiting list will be maintained by the school until 31 August 2025, at which point all names will be removed.
 For all other year groups, waiting lists will remain open until 31 August of each year.
 Should parents wish their child to be considered for a place at the school in the following school year, they must submit a new in-year application in the August preceding the new school year.
 Schools will send a decision letter within the first 10 days of the new term.